richieBao/python-urbanPlanning/47.Chicago_17_时空数据_04_不平等性与隔离/README.md

 ![](https://github.com/richieBao/python-urbanPlanning/blob/master/images/47_07.png)
 'maps' : visualize the spatial distributions for original data and counterfactuals generated and Shapley's components (only available for GeoDataFrames)

+2. Share Approach
+The share approach takes into consideration the share of each group in each city